-- 61.1.1 When a time limit has been imposed on a game, the players should arrange for an independent person or, failing that, one of themselves to be responsible for announcing audibly that the time limit has been reached. - 61.1.2 For the sole purpose of determining whether the striker's turn ends before or after time is called, the striker's turn ends and the opponent's turn begins as soon as the striker plays the last stroke of the turn, subject to Laws 61.1.3 and 61.1.4 concerning the discovery of errors and interferences respectively. - 61.1.3 If the striker plays the last stroke of a turn and it is then discovered before the first stroke of the next turn is played that the striker has committed an error under Laws 26 to 29 for which the limit of claims has not passed, for the purpose of Law 61.1.2 the striker's turn does not end until the error has been dealt with. - 61.1.4 For the purpose of Law 61.1.2, if a stroke has to be replayed to remedy an interference under Laws 31 to 35 or 38, the time remaining when the replayed stroke is played is reset to what it was when the original stroke was played. - 61.1.5 After time has expired, play continues for an extension period in which the striker completes the turn in progress and, unless the game has been won in accordance with Law 7.3.1 in that turn, the opponent plays one subsequent turn. - 61.1.6 At the end of the extension period, if the game has not been won in accordance with Law 7.3.1, the side for which the greater number of points has been scored is the winner.
-If the scores are equal, play continues and the side for which the next point is scored is the winner, with any points scored subsequently in the stroke being ignored.
+- 61.1.1 When a game is time-limited, the players should arrange for an independent person or, failing that, one of themselves to be responsible for announcing audibly that the time limit has been reached. - 61.1.2 For the sole purpose of determining whether the striker's turn ends before or after time is called, the striker's turn ends and the opponent's turn begins as soon as the striker plays the last stroke of the turn, subject to Laws 61.1.3 to 61.1.5 concerning the discovery of errors and interferences. - 61.1.3 If the striker plays the last stroke of a turn and it is then discovered before the first stroke of the next turn is played that the striker has committed an error under Laws 26 to 29 for which the limit of claims has not passed, for the purpose of Law 61.1.2 the striker's turn does not end until the error has been dealt with. - 61.1.4 In alternate stroke doubles, if a side plays the last stroke of a turn and it is then discovered before the first stroke of the next turn is played that the side has committed an error under Law 48.4 for which the limit of claims has not passed, for the purpose of Law 61.1.2 the side's turn does not end until the error has been dealt with.

-61.2 HANDICAP PLAY

-61.2.1 No half-bisque or bisque may be played at the end of either of the two turns that comprise the extension period.
-If play continues after the end of the extension period under Law 61.1.6, any half-bisque or bisque may then be played.

-61.2.2 For the purpose of this Law, a half-bisque or bisque is played when the first stroke of that turn is played.
-Accordingly, if a player indicates an intention to play a half-bisque or bisque but does not play its first stroke before time is called, the half-bisque or bisque has not been played and the opponent's turn began before time was called.

-61.3 RESTORATION OF TIME

-- 61.3.1 ERRORS Time is not restored following discovery of an error, whether before or after its limit of claims, except in the circumstances covered by Law 61.4. - 61.3.2 INTERFERENCES Time is restored if an interference under Laws 31 to 35 or 38 is discovered before its limit of claims.
+- 61.1.5 For the purpose of Law 61.1.2, if a stroke has to be replayed to remedy an interference under Laws 31 to 35 or Law 38, the time remaining when the replayed stroke is played is reset to what it was when the original stroke was played. - 61.1.6 After time has expired, play continues for an extension period in which the striker completes the turn in progress and, unless the game has been won in accordance with Law 7.3.1 in that turn, the opponent plays one subsequent turn. - 61.1.7 At the end of the extension period, if the game has not been won in accordance with Law 7.3.1, the side for which the greater number of points has been scored is the winner.
+If the scores are equal, play continues and the side for which the next point is scored is the winner, with any points scored subsequently in the stroke being ignored. - 61.2 HANDICAP PLAY - 61.2.1 No half-bisque or bisque may be played at the end of either of the two turns that comprise the extension period.
+If play continues after the end of the extension period under Law 61.1.7, any half-bisque or bisque may then be played. - 61.2.2 For the purpose of this law, a half-bisque or bisque is played when the first stroke of that turn is played.
+Accordingly, if a player indicates an intention to play a half-bisque or bisque but does not play its first stroke before time is called, the half-bisque or bisque has not been played and the opponent's turn began before time was called. - 61.3 RESTORATION OF TIME - 61.3.1 ERRORS Time is not restored following discovery of an error, whether before or after its limit of claims, except in the circumstances covered by Law 61.4. - 61.3.2 INTERFERENCES Time is restored if an interference under Laws 31 to 35 or Law 38 is discovered before its limit of claims.